-Essentials for Teaching and Homeschooling During COVID 19 Pandemic
+Essentials for Teaching and Homeschooling After COVID 19 Pandemic

 Amidst the breakout of the global Coronavirus pandemic, one of the first casualties has been educational institutes.
 Many have given early vacations, while others have been finding ways to provide homeschooling to cater for the needs of students.
 As the battle for a cure intensifies, so does the need for adopting homeschooling for the foreseeable future.
 If you’re a teacher looking to jump into homeschooling your students remotely; we have a list of essentials for teaching and homeschooling during COVID 19 pandemic to help you find some peace during your new routine.

 Teaching in the COVID Era

 Teaching is quite different when you have to do it remotely.
 Managing students, assignments, tasks and keeping everyone engaged can be challenging.
 As a teacher you can make your life easy by identifying what you’re missing, get abreast with the necessary tools, plan for the weeks ahead and get in the routine by making your environment comfortable enough to work in.